-With their growing popularity globally, many U.S. OEMs are adopting DIN fittings.
+With their growing popularity globally, many U.S. OEMs are adopting DIN hose fittings.

-As equipment design is requiring higher pressure ratings OEMs are choosing DIN metric fittings more frequently.
-Though JIC and NPT fittings are commonly used in many applicable applications, in many cases they are not rated for higher pressures requirements designed into equipment today, especially coupled with high vibration.
+As equipment design is requiring a higher pressure rating, OEMs are choosing DIN metric fittings more frequently.
+Though JIC and NPT fittings are commonly used in many applicable applications, in many cases they are not rated for higher pressure requirements designed into equipment today, especially coupled with high vibration.
 Instead, more and more applications require specially-rated metric DIN connections.

 If you'd like to learn more about DIN standards, applications & specs, click here or below to download our latest whitepaper that includes comprehensive information about DIN Fittings!

 If you're interested in our line of DIN Fittings, click here to download our catalog.

 You can also view our product collection on our website by clicking here.